zandershah/notes/math239.md

 - The number of vertices in $G$ is the number of faces in $G^*$.
 - The number of edges is preserved.
 - Face degrees in $G$ become vertex degrees of $G^*$ and vertex degrees become face degrees.
-- The dual of a platoic graph is platonic.
+- The dual of a platonic graph is platonic.

 # Matching